Skip to main content

 network --bootproto=static --ip=<vcenter-static-ip-address> --netmask=<vcenter-netmask> --gateway=<vcenter-gateway> --nameserver=<vcenter-nameserver>

-Then, replace <vcenter-static-ip-address> with a valid IP address from your VMware vSphere environment, and <vcenter-netmask>, <vcenter-gateway>, and <vcenter-nameserver> with the correct values from your VMware vSphere environment.
+Replace <vcenter-static-ip-address> with a valid IP address from your VMware vSphere environment and <vcenter-netmask>, <vcenter-gateway>, and <vcenter-nameserver> with the correct values from your VMware vSphere environment.
+The <vcenter-netmask> parameter must be specified in dotted decimal notation, for example, --netmask=255.255.255.0.

-Once you are finished doing the alterations, save and exit the file.
+Once you are finished making changes, save and exit the file.

-9. Execute the following command to view the CAPI Image Builder container logs and monitor the build progress.
+10. Execute the following command to view the CAPI Image Builder container logs and monitor the build progress.
+If you added any custom scripts in step 8, the output will be displayed in the build log.

 docker logs --follow $BUILD_ID